 UEI HUMS Real World Applications

-Tyonek Global Services LLC was awarded a $16 million dollar contract to implement HUMS on the US Air Force’s UH-1N Helicopters.
-Tyonek has many in-house capabilities that made them the perfect candidate to provide the US Air Force with a full end-to-end solution.
-For a successful HUMS systems, Tyonek needed a flexible, rugged, and accurate data acquisition device that would be used to collect the information from the various sensors within the UH-1N.
+Tyonek Global Services LLC was awarded a contract to implement HUMS on the U.S. Air Force’s fleet of Bell UH-1N Huey Helicopters.
+Tyonek has many in-house capabilities that made them the perfect candidate to provide the U.S. Air Force with a full end-to-end solution.
+For a successful HUMS system, Tyonek needed a flexible, rugged, and accurate data acquisition device that would be used to collect the information from the various sensors within the UH-1N.
 A challenge Tyonek faced was finding a company that had COTS hardware with the capabilities to collect both standard and advanced data and signal information.
 Standard information to be collected included the status of aircraft safety equipment (signal lights, warnings indicators, etc.), oil temperature, engine speed and acceleration.
-More advanced signals comprised of engine torque, heading, pitch angle, roll angle, ground speed, latitude/longitude and date/time reference.
+More advanced signals to be collected were engine torque, heading, pitch angle, roll angle, ground speed, latitude/longitude and date/time reference.

-The UEI-HUMS1 system was the perfect match as the chassis is certified DO-160 and MIL-STD-810 for use on the aircraft.
-The UEI-HUMS1 solution simplifies life cycle management and increases reliability by providing a single LRU replacing two separate LRUs on a previous design.
+The UEI-HUMS1 system was the perfect match as the rugged chassis is DO-160 and MIL-STD-810 tested as required by the USAF for deployment on the Bell UH-1N Huey Helicopter.
+The UEI-HUMS1 solution simplifies life cycle management and increases reliability by providing a single Line Replaceable Unit (LRU) replacing two separate LRUs on a previous design.
 The I/O provided in the UEI-HUMS1 includes dozens of Analog, Digital, Synchro/Resolver, Speed/Rotation and ARINC-429 interfaces which monitor critical aircraft systems including engine, transmission, flight control positions fuel and hydraulic systems and more.